yanick/json-schema-shorthand/README.md

-Also, under the hood the merging of all the `schemaParts` is done via `updeep`, so you could potentially do funkier things than just pass litteral values to it.
+Also, under the hood the merging of all the `schemaParts` is done via `updeep`, so you could potentially do funkier things than just pass literal values to it.
 Just sayin'.

 ### `shorthand( schema )`